Cosmetics Legal & Compliance

 FTC Legal Issues

-While the FDA has primary jurisdiction over labeling, safety, and purity of a given food, dietary supplement, medical device, or cosmetic, the Federal Trade Commission (FTC) enforces advertising and marketing regulations to ensure that claims are truthful, not misleading, and adequately substantiated.
+While the FDA mainly oversees the labeling, safety, and quality of food, dietary supplements, medical devices, and cosmetics, the Federal Trade Commission (FTC) makes sure that advertising and marketing claims are honest, clear, and backed up with evidence.
 Thus, we address both FDA and FTC legal issues for our clients.

 Legal Services for Cosmetics Companies